OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 using the
 [`ReadColoradoHydroBaseRest` command](http://opencdss.state.co.us/tstool/13.02.00dev/doc-user/command-ref/ReadColoradoHydroBaseRest/ReadColoradoHydroBaseRest/),
 which is in the ***Commands / Read Time Series*** menu.
-Diversion records are used to fill additional zeros.
+Diversion comments are used to fill additional zeros.
 2. Read daily `DivTotal` diversion records for the structure.
-Diversion records are used to fill additional zeros.
+Diversion comments are used to fill additional zeros.
 3. Read daily `RelTotal` diversion records for the structure.
-	* The command generates an error for this example because there are no release time series.
+	* The command generates an error for this example because there are no release time series for this structure.
 	* The command can be deleted or commented out to avoid generating an error.
 4. Read annual `DivComment` diversion records for the structure.
 The time series has zeros in years where water was not taken.